This bowl of curry chicken is ordinary, but yet delicious. Not too rich with coconut milk, but spicy enough for Max to ask for another bowl.

 - 1 tbsp Sugar, or more to taste

-I'd prefer my curry to be more thick and spicy, but not too coconut milk taste.
+I'd prefer my curry to be more thick and spicy, but not too coconut milky.
 Too much of coconut milk will makes me not eating another bowl, and the richness of milk taste might over-powered the spiciness of the curry.
-But without coconut milk, you won't get good curry.
+But without coconut milk, you won't get good curry at least for such version.
 It's individual actually.
 Go ahead and increase the coconut milk to 200ml or upto 250ml if you wants your curry to have richer coconut milk taste.

 - Grind shallot and garlic into paste.